-The following links highlight a number of critical resources that are available to veterans here in Orange County:
+The following links highlight a number of critical resources and updates that are available for veterans here in Orange County:

 myCalVet - provides veterans and their families the opportunity to create a customized profile which targets the benefits, resources, and services available in their community and throughout the state.

 VETERANS CRISIS LINE - Veterans and their loved ones can call (800) 273-8255 and Press 1, chat online, or send a text message to 838255 to receive confidential support 24 hours a day, 7 days a week, 365 days a year, or call your local 24-hour mental health crisis line.

 FIND A COUNTY VETERANS SERVICES OFFICE NEAR YOU - County Veteran Service Offices (CVSO) are the key agencies in providing California's Veterans with assistance and connection to benefits and services in local communities throughout the state.

 Assisted Living - Veterans who are injured in the line of duty face many challenges when they return home, including the inability to live an independent life.
 Whether fully or partially disabled, many need assistance with daily activities.

 Thankfully, there are assisted living options that can help veterans who have disabilities, as well as elderly veterans who need help as they grow older.

 The College Tuition Fee Waiver for Veteran Dependents - The College Tuition Fee Waiver for Veteran Dependents benefit waives mandatory system-wide tuition and fees at any State of California Community College, California State University, or University of California campus for qualified dependents of certain Veterans.